 3. Choose your Insole Responsibly

 Number 3 is CurexSole ActivePro insole.
 Now, what’s cool about all these replacement insoles is that if you’re somebody that struggles with not having enough arch support from your soccer cleats a product like this is definitely worth considering.
 What’s cool about this one is that they’re low profile enough to fit in literally any soccer cleat.
 Even ones that fit super, super tight with low profile fits, plus you get the arch support aspect while still maintaining the nice flexible feel to the actual insole.

 It doesn’t feel stiff.
 It doesn’t feel out of place inside of the shoes, plus they’re customizable in terms of being able to purchase a low, medium, or a high arch.
 So you can match it up to the specific march type of your foot.
 The end result is just going to just better comfort overall.

 So if you’re looking for arch support and potentially just better comfort in general, looking to improve the feel of your shoes, CurexSole ActivePro insoles are definitely worth a look.

 4. Breaking in your New Soccer Cleats

-Number 4 is in regards to breaking in brand new soccer cleats which can be a little bit of a pain.
+Number 4 is in regard to breaking in brand new soccer cleats which can be a little bit of a pain.
 They can be uncomfortable at first especially if they tend to be on the stiffer side.
-Most shoes aren't going to feel 100% perfect the first time that you put them on.
+Most shoes aren’t going to feel 100% perfect the first time that you put them on.
 So what should you do in order to maximize comfort and ease the break-in process?

 Wear them around the house.
 This seems like a really, really simple thing but it actually does work extremely well.